 Technology for reconstructing and tracking 3D shapes is now widely available, especially due to the availability of inexpensive sensors such as Microsoft's Kinect and Intel's RealSense cameras.
-In conjunction with template-based motion tracking [1-4], one can generate a sequence of 3D meshes that represent the shape of the body.
+In conjunction with template-based motion tracking [1], [2], [3], [4], one can generate a sequence of 3D meshes that represent the shape of the body.
 However, these mesh animations do not accurately capture the motion of skin, since skin can slide over the body without changing the body's shape.
 For example the skin on the face and hands can stretch, wrinkle, and slide during natural movements without being detected by a depth sensor.
 Here we propose a new method for capturing the sliding motion of skin over a body using the color video information that is usually available in addition to depth.

-The key observation is that the skin and muscles of the face, especially around the eyes, and on the back of the hand, are very thin and sheet-like [5].
-In such regions, skin can be well approximated as a thin sheet sliding on the surface of an underlying rigid or articulated rigid body structure, which we call body.
-This approximation allows us to represent skin in a low dimensional space and implicitly constrain it to always slide on the surface of the body.
+The key observation is that the skin and muscles of the face, especially around the eyes [5], and on the back of the hand, are very thin and sheet-like.
+In such regions, skin can be well approximated as a thin sheet sliding on the surface of an underlying rigid or articulated rigid body structure, which we call body [6].
+This approximation allows to represent skin in a low dimensional space and implicitly constrain it to always slide on the surface of the body.
 This is the core idea of our proposed method, which allows it to efficiently reconstruct subtle skin sliding motions.
 Such motions are small but highly noticeable, especially in the face.
-Capturing such skin movements from human subjects can enable the construction of data driven models of the face [6].
+Capturing such skin movements from human subjects can enable the construction of data driven models of the face [7].

 Facial expressions are one of the key components of effective communication.
 Emotions such as anger, happiness, or sadness are accompanied by characteristic facial tissue deformations.
-Eye movements are particularly important for non-verbal communication; in addition to changes in gaze, the configuration of the skin around the eyes convey significant information about our mental and physical states that can be recognized even from single images [7].
+Eye movements are particularly important for 978-1-5090-4023-0/17/\$31.00 ©2017 IEEE non-verbal communication; in addition to changes in gaze, the configuration of the skin around the eyes convey significant information about our mental and physical states that can be recognized even from single images [8].
+For example, we widen our eyes when we are surprised or droop the eyelids when we are fatigued.
+Similarly, when we observe a scene or a painting our eyelids produce a wide range of deformations which are highly correlated to gaze.